Discover more from Productive Flourishing

-If you were to approach most people and ask what specific action would bring them closer to their goals, my sense is most would have a ready answer.
+If you were to approach most people and ask what specific action would bring them closer to their goals, most would already have a rough idea in mind.

 For one, there’s fear.
 We are afraid of what happens if we take the leap, with the obvious possible outcome being that we could fail.
 And what then?